1934 Indian general election

 General elections were held in British India in 1934.
 The Indian National Congress, running in its first national election, emerged as the largest party in the Central Legislative Assembly.

-The total electorate for the 1934 elections was 1,415,892, of which 1,135,899 were in contested constituencies.
+The total electorate for the 1934 elections was 1,415,892 (from a population of 242 million), of which 1,135,899 were in contested constituencies.
 The total number of votes polled was 608,198.
 The election marked the first year in which Indian women were eligible to vote in any but a local election.
 Of the 81,602 enrolled women voters, 62,757 of whom were in contested constituencies, only 14,505 actually used the ballot.

 Results

 Out of the 51 general seats of the general constituencies, the Congress won 37 seats.
 The party also won 5 seats in the non-General constituencies.
 A Congress splinter group, the Congress Nationalist Party, was the only other one to gain a significant number of seats.
 Most of the 30 Muslim constituencies elected independents to the Council, but within the Council, leadership of the independent Muslims was assumed by Muhammad Ali Jinnah, who, shortly after the election, resumed the leadership of the moribund Muslim League from which he had previously retired.
 Of the 32 seats filled without a contest, twelve were in Muslim constituencies, eight in European constituencies, eight in general constituencies, three reserved for landholders and one reserved for commerce.